jeungsook/cs135/lessons/redirection.md

 Cin is the standard input stream.
 It retrieves data from an external source.
 In previous exercises, that source was the keyboard.

-However, Exercise 7 asks you to use Linux Redirection.
+However, some exercises will ask you to use Linux Redirection.
 Basically, you put your input into a file and have your program retrieve the data from that file.

 Ex: